shivkumar98/OCP-Java-Examples/src/review_questions/chapter_4/attempt_6/README.md

 * F. None of the above <br>

 ### My Answer:
+* A - true, this will print false
+* B - false, this will hang
+* C - false, this can not take a parameter I THINK
+* D - false, this method does not take a parameter
+* E - false, this will print true
+* F - false
+* **A**
 <hr>

 ## 🟧 Question 7
 ❓We have a method that returns a sorted list without changing the original.
 Which of the following can replace the method implementation to do the same with streams?

 ```java